erencansever/Whistles-or-Whispers/README.md

 - Converted all date fields to a consistent `datetime` format.
 - Filtered matches to include only the six major European leagues and the selected three seasons.
 - Removed rows with missing or inconsistent odds values (e.g., missing home/draw/away odds).
-- Eliminated impossible or erroneous entries such as negative odds or matches duplicated across bookmakers.
+- Eliminated impossible or erroneous entries, such as negative odds or matches duplicated across bookmakers.

 ### 2. Aggregation & Integration

 - **Football-Data.co.uk:** Extracted match results and opening odds as the base dataset.
-- **Beat-the-Bookie:** Extracted multi-bookmaker opening and closing odds to capture line movement.
+- **Beat-the-Bookie:** Extracted multi-bookmaker closing odds to capture line movement.
 - Created a canonical match index using *(date, home team, away team)* as the join key.
 - Merged datasets on this index to produce a unified structure containing:
   - match results